j-ntw/battleshiprep/README.md

 The board is created as a figure in matplotlib and has two subplots, ax_setup and ax_war, which are displayed at all times and vertically stacked. ax_setup, labelled 'Your Board', displays the ships on the Player's board. ax_war, labelled 'CPU's Board', displays the Player's hits and misses on the CPU's board.
-The subplots are displayed as grids with origin in the upper-left corner, x-axis of range 'A' to 'K' (excluding 'I') and y-axis of range 0 to 9.
+The subplots are displayed as grids with x-axis of range 'A' to 'K' (excluding 'I') and y-axis of range 0 to 9.

 ### Drawing Patches

 #### draw_rectangle_setup(point)

-Takes in a point variable and draws a black square on the board
+Takes in a point.
+Draws a black square on the board.
+Used during P1 Setup to first display the stern, then the whole ship, at the point as decided by the Player's input.

+#### remove_rectangle_setup(point)

+Takes in a point.
+Draws a square the colour of the board's background over any existing squares at the specified point.
+Used during P1 Setup to visually indicate that the Player has removed a ship's stern from the specified point.

 #### draw_rectangle_war(point, colour)

-Takes a point and colour.
-Draws either a grey or red square on the board
+Takes in a point and colour.
+Draws either a grey or red square on the board.
+Used during War Phase to display the Player's hits (red) and misses (grey) on the CPU's board, at the points as decided by the Player's input.

 #### draw_rectangle_cpu(point)

-Takes a point.
-Draws a red square over a black square (existing ship coordinates) to register a hit by CPU
+Takes in a point.
+Draws a red square over the existing black square at the specified point.
+Used during War Phase to display the CPU's hits on the Player's board.

 ### P1 Setup